andrew/ultimate-awesome/README.md

 - [awesome-digital-nomads](https://github.com/awesomelistsio/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
 - [awesome-game-engines](https://github.com/awesomelistsio/awesome-game-engines) - A curated list of game engines, frameworks, tools, and resources for game development.
 - [awesome-neuroscience](https://github.com/awesomelistsio/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
-- [awesome-ocaml](https://github.com/awesomelistsio/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
 - [awesome-robotics](https://github.com/awesomelistsio/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.